 Outfitter Tough, Guide Tough

-This year, the Orvis company has started a program focussed on equality on the water in fly fishing.
-Branded as “50/50 on the Water,” it’s a wildly popular movement that has been well adopted by fly anglers, fly shops, outfitters, and lodge operators throughout North America.
-Encouraging gender equality in our sport both in the field and in shops and lodges, sport-wide really.
+This year, the Orvis Company has started a program focused on equality on the water in fly fishing.
+Branded as “50/50 on the Water,” it’s a wildly popular movement that has been widely adopted by fly anglers, fly shops, outfitters, and lodge operators throughout North America.
+Encouraging gender equality in our sport, both in the field and in shops and lodges, sport-wide, really.

 air-dale-fishing-photo1